 Regardless of the estimated value of the requirement, it will be necessary to identify possible suppliers from whom to obtain details upon which you can make an informed decision on where to place your order or award a contract.
-How you identify the suppliers will depend, in the main, on the estimated value of what is needed, for example, suppliers for lower value requirements can be identified using your own knowledge, trade magazines etc.
+How you identify the suppliers will depend, in the main, on the estimated value of what is needed, for example, suppliers for lower value requirements can be identified using your own knowledge, internet searches etc.

 Higher value requirements

 For higher value requirements, especially where the expected value exceeds the EU thresholds, an advertisement will be place to which a number of suppliers may respond.
 In these instances, it may be desirable or necessary to make an initial assessment of the applicants’ to determine their suitability and ability to perform the proposed contract.
 In EU terms, this is the selection process completed at the end of the first stage – where applicants express an interest in the tender.

 Firms who express an interest are evaluated against the selection criteria published in the contract notice.
 This set of criteria evaluates the applicant’s suitability (in terms of its character ie payment of taxes, bankruptcy, criminal activity etc), its economic and financial standing and its technical ability to perform the contract.

 This information may be obtained by the applicant completing a Selection Questionnaire.